Panchala: Vedic period

-Under Magadhan rule
+Under Magadha

 Originally a monarchical clan, the Panchalas appear to have switched to a republican model of government around 500 BCE.
 The Buddhist text Anguttara Nikaya mentions Panchala as one of the sixteen mahajanapadas of the c.
 6th century BCE.
-The 4th century BCE text Arthashastra also attests the Panchalas as following the Rajashabdopajivin (king consul) constitution.
+The 4th century BCE text Arthashastra also attests to the Panchalas as following the Rajashabdopajivin (king consul) constitution.
 Panchala was annexed into the Magadha empire during the reign of Mahapadma Nanda in the mid-4th century BCE.

 Post-Mauryan period

 Numismatic evidence reveals the existence of independent rulers of Panchala during the post-Mauryan period.
 Most of the coins issued by them are found at Ahichatra and adjoining areas.
 All the coins are round, made of a copper alloy and have a set pattern on the obverse-a deeply incised square punch consisting of a row of three symbols and the ruler's name placed in a single line below them.
 The reverse bears depictions of the deities or sometimes of their attributes, whose names form a component of the issuers' names (for example, coins of Agnimitra bear the depiction of Agni).
 The names of the rulers found on these coins are Vangapala, Yajnapala, Damagupta, Rudragupta, Jayagupta, Suryamitra, Phalgunimitra, Bhanumitra, Bhumimitra, Dhruvamitra, Agnimitra, Indramitra, Vishnumitra, Jayamitra, Prajapatimitra, Varunamitra, Anamitra, Bhadraghosha and Yugasena (the reverse of the coins of Varunamitra, Yugasena and Anamitra do not exhibit any deity).
 Shaunakayaniputra Vangapala, ruler of Ahichatra, whom Vaidehiputra Ashadhasena mentioned as his grandfather in his Pabhosa inscription, is identified with king Vangapala, known from his coins.
 The name of Damagupta is also found on a clay sealing.

 The last independent ruler of Ahichatra was Achyuta, who was defeated by Samudragupta, after which Panchala was annexed into the Gupta Empire.
 The coins of Achyuta found from Ahichatra have a wheel of eight spokes on the reverse and the legend Achyu on the obverse.